KIOS-Research/covid-pulse-cy/README.md

-- The [KIOS Research and Innovation Centre of Excellence (KIOS CoE)](https://www.kios.ucy.ac.cy/) of the [University of Cyprus](https://www.ucy.ac.cy/) who is responsible for the development of the SARS-CoV-2 monitoring platform .
+- The [KIOS Research and Innovation Centre of Excellence (KIOS CoE)](https://www.kios.ucy.ac.cy/) of the [University of Cyprus](https://www.ucy.ac.cy/) who is responsible for the development of the SARS-CoV-2 monitoring platform.

 - The [Molecular Virology Department of the Cyprus Institute of Neurology and Genetics (CING)](https://www.cing.ac.cy/en/about-us/biomedical-sciences-/mv) who is responsible for the identification of the most prevalent SARS-CoV-2 variants in urban wastewater.